 Crankcase heaters can be found on all kinds of HVAC compressors.
 Especially HVAC compressors that are expected to be in service under low ambient conditions.
 Like heat pumps and even some air conditioners.
 I’ll take the questions about Crankcase Heaters and Compressors and answer them separately.
 This assumes that you have a very good understanding of refrigeration and electrical components for HVAC.
 This will include understanding compressor contactors and basic relays and switches used in HVAC.
 The way you asked the question it looks like you may have that knowledge.
 Of course, a lot of the information mentioned can be found on this site.

 Crankcase Heaters and Compressors - Winter Operation

 - On the other end of the spectrum, we have the standard residential condenser.
 It is not as sophisticated as the microprocessor controlled chiller.
 In the residential condenser, the crankcase heater typically stays on 24/7.
-Some others have a clicks-on switch that closes when the temperatures falls below the clicks-on set point.
-The clicks-on activates the crank case heater protecting the compressor from liquid slugging problems.
+Some others have a clicks-on switch that closes when the temperatures fall below the clicks-on set point.
+The clicks-on activates the crankcase heater protecting the compressor from liquid slugging problems.
 You will notice some air conditioners with a clicks-on on the suction line.
 If you follow this circuit out on the ladder or pictorial diagram you will find it activates a relay or contactor.
-This is for the crank case heater on the compressor.
+This is the crankcase heater on the compressor.